jeffreydbyrd/behaviorlogger-desktop/src/manual/manual.md

 8. **Cancel** - Discard all changes and return to Start Menu.
 9. **Save** - Saves changes and returns to Start Menu.
 If this is a new schema, it will show up in the schema list.

+---

 <a name="preferences"></a>
 # Preferences

 *insert image of preferences menu*

+1. **Default Save Location** - New schemas will start with this directory.
+2. **Filename Format** - Since most researchers have a preferred naming structure for their data-files, we allow users to customize them.
+Check each component that you want to include in the filename.
+You can also drag-and-drop components to reorder them.
+3. **Default Session Duration** - New schemas will start with this duration setting.

+---

+<a name="ioa-calculator"></a>
+# IOA Calculator

+*insert image of IOA calculator*

+1. **File 1 / File 2** - Paths to the .csv data-files you wish to compare.
+2. **Method** - The type of calculation to be done.
+See [IOA Methods](#ioa-methods).
+3. **Block Size** - The number of seconds designated to each partition in partial/exact agreement.
+4. **Threshold** - The number of seconds of leniency in time-window analysis.
+5. **Close** - Closes the calculator window.
+6. **Generate IOA File** - Calculates IOA between File 1 and File 2 and prompts the user save the result in an Excel file.

+---

+<a name="ioa-methods"></a>
+# IOA Methods

+<a name="exact-aggrement"></a>
+## Exact Agreement

+<a name="partial-aggrement"></a>
+## Partial Agreement

+<a name="time-window"></a>
+## Time Window

+---

+<a name="recording"></a>
+# Recording

+*insert image of the recording view*

+1. **Behavior Summary** - Each row keeps track of the count/duration of each behavior.
+2. **Play/Stop** - Starts and Stops the recording session.
+You can also press `spacebar` as a shortcut.
+You can only record behaviors while playing.
+3. **Timer** - The timer will increase while playing.
+If the current schema has a set duration and the timer reaches it, it performs the checked actions as specified in the [edit-schema menu](#edit-schema).
+4. **Start New Session** - Starts a new session with the same schema and same session-detais.
+The session #, however, will increment.
+5. **Edit Uknown Behaviors** - Only visible if you have logged an unknown behavior, it will open a new menu for assigning values to any you might have logged.

+<a name="logging-behaviors"></a>
+## Logging Behaviors
+While a session is playing, press any of the mapped keys to log a behavior. **Discrete** behaviors flash green and the counter will increment. **Continuous** behaviors toggle on and off.

+<a name="logging-new-behaviors"></a>
+## Logging New Behaviors

+You can also log new behaviors on the fly while recording.

+**Discrete** - press an unmapped key.
+**Continuous** - press an unmapped key while holding `ctrl`.
+Once the new continuous key is added, you don't have to hold `ctrl` to toggle it.

+When you pause the session, you can click *Edit Unknown Behaviors* to assign values to any unknowns you might have logged.
+If you logged an unknown by mistake, you can ignore it.